serverless/dashboard/docs/application-guide/trace-explorer.md

 ## Event Types

-- `ERROR_TYPE_UNCAUGHT` - The Lambda function handler had a fatal error and caused the invocation to fail.
+- **Uncaught Error** (`ERROR_TYPE_UNCAUGHT`) - The Lambda function handler had a fatal error and caused the invocation to fail.
-- `ERROR_TYPE_CAUGHT_USER` - The Lambda function handler had an error that was captured using the SDK.
-This can include Error objects or strings that were captured implicitly (e.g. `console.error`) or explicitly using the provided SDK methods.
+- **Caught Error** (`ERROR_TYPE_CAUGHT_USER`) - The Lambda function handler had an error that was captured using the SDK, structured logging library (e.g. Pino, AWS Lambda PowerTools, Winston), or standard out (e.g. `console.error`).
+- **Warning** (`WARNING_TYPE_USER`)  - The Lambda function handler had a warning that was captured using the SDK, structured logging library (e.g. Pino, AWS Lambda PowerTools, Winston), or standard out (e.g. `console.warn`).
-- `ERROR_TYPE_CAUGHT_SDK_USER` - An internal SDK error that was reported due to misuse of the SDK.
+- **SDK Error** (`ERROR_TYPE_CAUGHT_SDK_USER`) - An SDK usage error that was reported due to misuse of the SDK.
 These errors do not cause handler failures, but misusage of the SDK may result in partial collection.
 For example, using the `setTag` method with invalid inputs will result in this type of error, and the tag will not be set.
-- `ERROR_TYPE_CAUGHT_SDK_INTERNAL` - This is an internal SDK error.
-These errors will not cause handler failures.
-This type of error is rare and monitored by Serverless.
-- `WARNING_TYPE_USER` - This is a warning message that was generated in the handler and collected by the SDK.
-For example, `console.warn("record lookup failed")`, would result in this type of warning.
-- `WARNING_TYPE_SDK_USER` - A warning reported by the SDK due to user misuse in the handler, but not due to misuse of the SDK.
+- **SDK Warning** (`WARNING_TYPE_SDK_USER`) - A warning reported by the SDK due to user misuse in the handler, but not due to misuse of the SDK.
 For example, if both a callback and Promise resolution is attached this will cause unwanted side-effects on the SDK.
-- `WARNING_TYPE_SDK_INTERNAL` - An internal SDK warning that was reported due to an internal issue impacting the SDK but not caused by SDK usage.
-These are non-fatal issues that may result in partial data collection.
-- `NOTICE_TYPE_SDK_INTERNAL` - An internal SDK notice is a valid condition but results in limited functionality.
-These are non-fatal issues that are informative and can be ignored.
-For example, if a binary input payload is used on a Lambda function as input, then Dev Mode will not ingest the payload as it can't be shown in Console.
-This event type can be seen in the Trace Details, but it can't be filtered on Metrics or Trace Explorer.

 ## Trace Details